Leave Website

 Connect with a GVSC

-Gender Violence Services Coordinators (GVSCs) schedule meetings with University students (undergraduate, graduate, professional, and doctoral) and employees Monday through Friday, 9 a.m. to 5 p.m., excluding dates the University is closed.
-Meetings with the GVSCs are available by appointment only, except during drop-in hours held at the LGBTQ Center.
+Gender Violence Services Coordinators (GVSC) can schedule meetings with University students (undergraduate, graduate, professional, and doctoral) and employees Monday through Friday, 9 a.m. to 5 p.m., excluding dates the University is closed.
+Meetings with GVSC staff are available by appointment only, except during drop-in hours held at the LGBTQ Center.

-GVSC can meet with individuals by phone, video call, or in-person on campus.
+GVSC staff can meet with individuals by phone, video call, or in-person on campus.

-For 24/7 support, please visit our page on Campus and Community Resources.
+For 24/7 support, please check out our Campus and Community Resources.

 Email